sara-hines/lightweight-text-editor/README.md

 ### Installation

 Installation is optional for this PWA application.
-To run the application in the browser, navigate to [PUT THE ACTUAL RENDER URL HERE].
+To run the application in the browser, navigate to [https://lightweight-text-editor.onrender.com/](https://lightweight-text-editor.onrender.com/).
 If you would like to use the application as a desktop app, once you've navigated to the app in the browser, click the install button.
 You will then be able to access the app from the icon added to your desktop.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>